Organization and Operation

 What is a Surge Protective Device (SPD)?

 Electrical events, such as lightning, can couple into metallic conductors and cause damage from the excessive system voltages and currents (surges) generated.
-SPDs are used to mitigate these coupled surges in both High Voltage (HV) and Low Voltage (LV) power systems and communication systems.
-Surge mitigation can be a linear (all levels of surge) or non-linear (over voltage or overcurrent surges).
+SPDs are used to mitigate these coupled surges in both High Voltage (HV) and Low Voltage (LV) power systems and ICT (Information & Communication Technology) systems.
+To provide mitigation, SPDs use functional elements that are linear or non-linear or combinations of both.
 Typically an SPD has a non-linear voltage-current characteristic that reduces voltages exceeding the normal safe system levels by a rapid increase in conducted current.
-SPDs are also called voltage limiters or overvoltage protectors or (surge) arresters.
+Such SPDs are also called voltage limiters or overvoltage protectors or (surge) arresters.

 The SPDC is a technical committee of the IEEE Power & Energy Society (PES).
 It is the Working Groups (WGs) of the High Voltage and Low Voltage SPDC Subcommittees (SCs) that create and maintain SPD related IEEE Standards, Guides and Practice documents.
 These document catagories can be further subdivided by Device or Component type: